Cocos-BCX/1808/README.md

 As shown in the Cocos-BCX whitepaper, there are four stages of blockchain gaming:

-1. ungible Token as a Settlement Measure of In-Game Economy;
+1. Fungible Token as a Settlement Measure of In-Game Economy;
 2. Free Exchange of Game Coins and Assets;
 3. Key Game Algorithms Running on Blockchain;
 4. The Game as a whole Running on the Blockchain.